Notifiarr/dockwatch/README.md

 - Multiple logins, drop a line and add another `admin:password`

 ### Development
 Firstly i **am not** a docker expert so there are likely other/better ways to do this.
-What i list below is just how i work on it without having to rebuilt the container for every change and a reminder for me on what i did
+What i list below is just how i work on it without having to rebuilt the container for every change and a reminder for me on what i did.
+Since this involves messing with the contents of the container, if an update is applied these steps will need re-applied

 Option 1:
 - Fork the repo